-- the satisfactory completion of a designated program of study for the credential as specified by the administration of the University and in compliance with all admission requirements. - the successful completion of 12 15 US credits (minus waivers or transfer credits). - assurance that all financial obligations to the University have been met; and - payment of a graduation fee. - assurance that all other obligations to the University have been met; (i.e. returning books and other materials).
+- the satisfactory completion of a designated program of study for the credential as specified by the administration of UBIS and in compliance with all admission requirements. - the successful completion of 12 15 US credits (minus waivers or transfer credits). - assurance that all financial obligations to UBIS have been met; and - payment of a graduation fee. - assurance that all other obligations to UBIS have been met; (i.e. returning books and other materials).